ESA-eodashboards/eodashboard-narratives/science-hub-team-4-story.md

 The objective of this study was to develop a reproducible framework to classify snow types using Sentinel-1 data, focusing on wet snow detection.
 This involved downloading Sentinel-1 radar data for Svalbard, constructing an Earth System Data Lab (ESDL) data cube, and fine-tuning a Geospatial Foundation Model to perform semantic segmentation of snow types — distinguishing wet snow, dry snow, and no snow.

-Predictions from the model were then validated against ground-truth data, enabling assessment of classification accuracy and operational potential for snow mapping applications.
+Predictions from the model were then validated against independent ground-truth data, enabling assessment of classification accuracy and operational potential for snow mapping applications.

 ## Use case
 #### Svalbard
 Svalbard, an Arctic archipelago, is an ideal testbed for wet snow mapping due to its extreme climate and diverse snow conditions.
 Accurate monitoring of wet snow here supports water resource management, flood risk assessment, and climate studies in this sensitive region.
-Using Sentinel-1 data, our model identifies and classifies snow types across Svalbard, providing valuable insights for environmental monitoring and decision-making in the Arctic.
+Using Sentinel-1 data, the model used in this study identifies and classifies snow wetness across Svalbard, providing valuable insights for environmental monitoring and decision-making in the Arctic.